Yellow morph of the California brown pelican in flight, Pelecanus occidentalis

 During winter months California brown pelicans (Pelecanus occidentalis californicus) adopt striking plumage.
 The gular pouch (throat) of adults transitions from olive green to bright red.
 Breeding adults are characterized primarily by a dark brown hindneck, and may also show a yellow patch at the base of the foreneck.
 Nonbreeding adults retain the white hindneck but, since they also may display a red gular pouch, they are sometimes mistaken for breeders.
 Head coloration in adults can be white, yellow or a mix of the two, and becomes speckled during molt or chick-feeding.

-Brown pelican in flight.
+Yellow morph of the California brown pelican in flight.
 The wingspan of the brown pelican is over 7 feet wide.
 The California race of the brown pelican holds endangered species status.
 In winter months, breeding adults assume a dramatic plumage.
 La Jolla, USA